 </div>

-1. Maintain word integrity:It will only break lines between words and will not split a word in the middle.
+1. Maintain word integrity:It will only break lines between words, and will not cut a word in half.

-2. Backend processing:The line break logic is already completed during the backend template rendering, which reduces the burden on the browser's frontend.
+2. Backend processing:The line break logic has already been completed in the back-end template rendering, reducing the burden on the browser's frontend.

-However,wordwrapThe filter also has a feature that needs attention: it is mainly designed for languages such as English that are separated by spaces.
-For languages with continuous characters such as Chinese, Japanese, and Korean,wordwrapThe filter does not force a line break between characters but treats the whole Chinese text as a single "word" for processing.This means that if your content is a continuous sequence of Chinese characters without spaces, even if you set a very small line break length, it may not automatically wrap, leading to content overflowing the container.
+However,wordwrapThe filter also has a feature that needs attention: it is mainly designed for languages separated by spaces such as English.
+For languages with continuous characters such as Chinese, Japanese, and Korean,wordwrapThe filter does not force a line break between characters but treats the entire Chinese text as a single long 'word'.This means that if your content is a continuous string of Chinese characters without spaces, even if you set a very small line break length, it may not automatically wrap, resulting in content overflow in the container.

 The powerful role of CSS in text wrapping